mui/material-ui/README.md

 yarn add @material-ui/core
 ```

 ⚠️ All ongoing work has moved to v5.
-The support of v4 is limited to security fixes, third-party conflicts when not requiring breaking changes (Chrome, React, etc.), and important bug fixes.
+The support of v4 is limited to security fixes, peer dependencies conflicts when not requiring breaking changes (Chrome, React, TypeScript, etc.), and important bug fixes.

 **[Alpha channel v5](https://next.material-ui.com/)**